Japanese habits and customs

 Oshibori

-Many restaurants offer a moist towel called Oshibori, which is used to lightly clean hands before meals, so it should be avoided to use on the face or as a napkin, it is considered rude;
+Many restaurants offer a moist towel called Oshibori, which is used to lightly clean hands before meals, so it should be avoided to use on the face or as a napkin, as it is considered rude.

 Blow your nose

 Blowing your nose in public is considered rude.
 People usually go to the bathroom to blow their nose.
-Sniffling, on the other hand, is generally considered normal.
+Sniffling is generally acceptable;

 Touches and Hugs